ai-traders/ide/README.md

 ## TL;DR

-Any application should be built/tested by running
+Any application should be built/tested by running:

 ```
 git clone <project-url>